erhant/lambda-0b10/docs/WEEK-2.md

 So, no need to know what $s$ is to evaluate the polynomial at that point!
 Notice that given any $P_i = s^ig$, you cant find $s$ thanks to discrete-log.
 This operation is called **Multi-Scalar Multiplication** (MSM) and is the main bottleneck within the zk-SNARKs.
 One of the most efficient algorithms on this is called the **Pippenger's Algorithm**.

-> TODO: check "Security in the algebraic model".

 > In one CTF, the trick was to look at the SRS and see that the points were repeating from some point on!
 There, $s$ belonged to a small order subgroup.

-> TODO: MOV Attack and Cheon's Attack in Pairings

 Thanks to this new method, we now have a commitment scheme that is both hiding and binding.
 We have computed $P_s = P(s)g$ without knowing $s$ and we can't change the polynomial without knowing $s$ to break the binding property.

+> [MOV Attack](https://www.dima.unige.it/~morafe/MaterialeCTC/p80-menezes.pdf) and [Cheon's Attack](https://iacr.org/archive/eurocrypt2006/40040001/40040001.pdf) are attacks on the discrete log problem in the context of pairing-based cryptography.

 ## Pairings